Flowminder/FlowKit/integration_tests/README.md

 If you are using an alternative environment manager, you should install the small number of packages listed in the Pipfile before running pytest.

+The test suite makes use of the environment variables defined in `development_environment` in the project root.
+You will need to source these variables before running the tests.

+### Running in PyCharm

+To run the tests from within PyCharm, you will need to run `FLOWDB_SERVICES="flowdb_testdata" DOCKER_SERVICES="flowdb_testdata query_locker"` in the project root, and ensure you have provided the environment variables in the top level `development_environment` file to PyCharm (for example, by using the EnvFile plugin).